I am thinking of ordering a tablecloth with an umbrella hole. Do you have a picture of one of your tablecloths with an umbrella hole?

 What is the difference between acrylic and Teflon coating for tablecloths?

 Acrylic and Teflon both repel liquids from soaking into fabric.
-Acrylic forms a thicker layer on the fabric surface so you can wipe it down with a sponge--kind of similar to old-fashioned oilcloth, but with much better drape and appearance (the fabric is less thick and less shiny than oilcloth).
+Acrylic forms a thicker layer on the fabric surface so you can wipe it down with a sponge--kind of similar to old-fashioned oilcloth, but with much better drape and appearance (the fabric is less thick than oilcloth and the coating is not noticeable to the eye).
 An acrylic coating makes fabric suitable for using outside.
 If you have kids, you will love an acrylic-coated tablecloth.
 It is incredibly easy to maintain--just wipe any spill with a sponge, even it had time to dry (if you spill oil or red wine, you should wipe it off immediately or it might leave a slight mark).

 Teflon is another fabric treatment that makes liquids bead up before they soak into the cloth.
+It is similar to Scotchgard™.
 It does not form a thick layer on the fabric--in fact, you cannot feel it at all.
+The only way to tell if fabric was treated with Teflon is to drop water on it and watch it bead!
 (Teflon is a registered trademark of Dupont.)
 No worries if someone spills a drink.
 Just blot it with a napkin.

 How do I launder my coated tablecloth or placemats?